chrisdeaner/chrisdeaner.github.io/spectrograph-video/README.md

 This process takes a while because the script goes through these processes:

--   Break an audio file into .2-second chunks
+-   Break an audio file into 200 millisecond chunks
 -   Create a high-quality spectrograph image of each of those chunks (this takes the most time)
 -   Combine images to form a video